Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_analog_out_master_1200.jpg

-If you connect the Brick to the PC over USB, you should see a tab named "Analog Out Bricklet" in the Brick Viewer after you pressed "connect".
+If you connect the Brick to the PC over USB, you should see a new tab named "Analog Out Bricklet" in the Brick Viewer after a moment.
 Select this tab.

 In this tab you can configure the voltage on the output pin.
 For test purposes, you can measure this voltage with a voltmeter.
 If everything went as expected the voltage on the voltmeter and the voltage